-The UM language center offers language courses, language tests and special writing and presentation training for students.
-A number of the courses offered by the Language Center are free for UM students.
+The UM Language Centre offers language courses, language tests and special writing and presentation training for students.
+A number of the courses offered by the Language Centre are free for UM students.

 - SSC Information Desk, Bonnefantenstraat 2 Maastricht, tel.
-043-3885272 - www.maastrichtuniversty.nl > About UM > Other offices > Language Centre
+043-3885272 - www.maastrichtuniversity.nl > About UM > Other offices > Language Centre